 Trading in hot food or hot drink in any place, including by a mobile trader, between 23:00 and 05:00 on any day will require a premises licence for late night refreshment under the Licensing Act 2003.

-A street trading consent is valid for a period of 12 months from the date on which it is granted or, if a shorter period is specified in the licence, for that period.
+A street trading consent is valid for a period of 12 months from the date on which it is granted or, if a shorter period is specified in the consent, for that period.

-The licence can be issued for one year, or six months or for any complete monthly periods beginning with the day on which it comes into force.
+The consent can be issued for one year, or six months or for any complete monthly periods beginning with the day on which it comes into force.

 There is no formal right of appeal to a Magistrates' Court or Crown Court in respect of a refusal to grant or vary a street trading consent.